 - High entry point makes it unsuitable for kittens and senior cats

-13. Modkat Litter Tray (Modern & Innovative Design)
+12. Modkat Litter Tray (Best Innovative Design)

 To target the digging and spraying issue that many owners face, Modkat has designed their litter tray to have high 9-inch sides.
-On top of this, there is also a splash guard for additional 6-inches of height.
+On top of this, there is also a splash guard with an additional 6-inches of height.
 The manufacturers have ensured this guard is curl-proof and doesn’t bend when wet, making it perfect for sprayers.

-In terms of keeping the litter tray clean, Modkat has also gone above and beyond.
+In terms of keeping the litter tray clean, I think Modkat has also gone above and beyond.
 With every purchase, they include a reusable liner and scoop that you’ll need for easy cleaning.
 The walk-off platform on the front of the tray also keeps litter tracking to a minimum.

-This is not the only benefit of this platform though, as it also helps your kitty to climb in and out of her tray.
+This is not the only benefit of this platform, though, as it also helps your kitty to climb in and out of her tray.
 The easier your cat finds it to use their litter tray, the more likely they will do so.
-Besides, cats are also more inclined to use this tray thanks to its open design and its large size of 20 by 14 inches.
+Besides, cats are also more inclined to use this tray thanks to its open design and large size of 20 by 14 inches.

 - XL litter tray great for big cats